 cells.
 Moreover, the matrix allows the expert to select a combination of several pairs

 of amino acids.
-This is useful if the user wants to further explore only those con_gurations
+This is useful if the user wants to further explore only those configurations

-that contain the interactions between, e.g., the amino acid pair A, B and
+that contain specific interactions, such as between the amino acid pair A, B and

-simultaneously also pair C, D.
+simultaneously the pair C, D.

-The big advantage of the Matrix view is its independence on the size of the input
+The big advantage of the Matrix view is its independence from the size of the input

-set of possible con_gurations.
+set of possible configurations.
 The number of rows and columns is limited by the

-size of the interacting proteins, so in the worst case it corresponds to the total
+size of the interacting proteins, meaning that in the worst case, it corresponds to the total

 number of amino acids in these proteins.
-However, in most cases the number of
+However, in most cases, the number of

 amino acids in the contact zones is much smaller than the total number of amino

 acids.
-Each con_guration of the input dataset then increases the counters in the
+Each configuration of the input dataset then increases the counters in the

 respective matrix cells.
-In case of many interacting amino acids, the cells of the
+In the case of many interacting amino acids, the cells in the

 matrix can become too small.
-In such situations, the users can employ the table
+In these situations, the users can employ the table

-lens technique, introduced by Rao and Card [13], that can be applied to both rows
+lens technique introduced by Rao and Card [13], which can be applied to both rows

-and columns of the matrix (Figure 4a).
+and columns in the matrix (Figure 4a).

-In order to provide the users with more detailed information about individual con-

-_gurations, the Matrix view contains an additional side view, which is positioned
+To provide the users with more detailed information about individual configurations, the Matrix view contains an additional side view, which is positioned

 Furmanov_a et al. Page 6 of 26

 directly next to the matrix (Figure 4b).
-The user can select a primary con_gu-

-ration to which all the remaining con_gurations are compared.
+The user can select a primary configuration to which all the remaining configurations are compared.
 An example of

-such a primary con_guration can be a crystal structure downloaded from the PDB
+a primary configuration can be a crystal structure downloaded from the PDB.

-database.
 We propose the following ranking score, which indicates the similarity

-between the contact zone of a given con_guration and the primary con_guration.
+between the contact zone of a given configuration and the primary configuration.

 One of the interacting proteins, e.g., P1, is selected as a reference protein, while